Comparison

 You want simplicity over experience

-The bus is one step: board at your resort, arrive at TTC (for Magic Kingdom) or directly at EPCOT, Hollywood Studios, or Animal Kingdom.
+The bus is one step: board at your resort, arrive directly at the park — Magic Kingdom bus loop, EPCOT, Hollywood Studios, or Animal Kingdom.
 The monorail requires knowing which line to take, which platform to find, and sometimes transferring at TTC.
 If navigating a multi-line system sounds stressful, the bus removes that decision entirely.

 When to Choose the Monorail